wp-plugins/simple-student-result/readme.txt

 License: licensed under “GPLv2 or later”
 Contributors: Saad Amin

-Just another simple student result plugin.
-Simple but flexible.
+A simple student result plugin.
+Simple but flexible. where you can add student results and show them on your site.
+Fully ajax supported.

 == Description ==